WHAT SOCCER BALL SHOULD I GET?

 4. Soccer Ball Bladder

-There are two main types of bladders used in construction of soccer balls:
+There are two main types of bladders used in the construction of soccer balls:

 • Latex: Gives the soccer ball a proper bounce, and is softer.